xMartin/php-introduction/05_a_real_application.md

 ]);
 ```

 Again, we also supply the two date/time format constants, just like before.
 Now, when you reload the page in your browser, the links will work!

+---

+You now have a simple but already useful PHP aplication.
+Instead of writing HTML manually for this event calendar, you can edit the data in the `events.yml` file, which is far more convenient.